Repeat, Repeat, Repeat

 The secret to learning Baby Sign Language is lots of repetition.
-To teach your baby those first few baby signs, you need to give him or her lots of exposure to the signs.
+To teach your baby those first few baby signs, you need to give him lots of exposure to the signs.
 That means doing the signs over and over.
 With a lot of repetition, your baby will quickly learn his first few signs.
 This is done through: